-- Define/agree proposed research project. - Complete at least one broadening course. - Complete the online Research Integrity Training. - Teach at least one set of intercollegiate classes. - Apply for Research Ethics Approval (if relevant). - Keep a record of any permission for inclusion of 3rd party copyright material. - Keep a record of any subject-specific, personal or professional skills which you have acquired during the course of your time as a Probationer Research Student (e.g. research methodology; data analysis and management; bibliographical skills; presentation skills; time management; language skills; IT skills; teamwork; problem solving; teaching skills; career planning). - Identify any skills which might require further development or refinement.

-Keep a record of any other related activities which have made a contribution to the development of your work (e.g. conferences attended; courses taken; publications submitted).
+- □ Define/agree proposed research project. - □ Complete at least one broadening course. - □ Complete the online Research Integrity Training. - □ Teach the required number of intercollegiate classes as outlined section 6.2. - □ Apply for Research Ethics Approval (if relevant). - □ Keep a record of any permission for inclusion of 3rd party copyright material. - Keep a record of any subject-specific, personal or professional skills which you have acquired during the course of your time as a Probationer Research Student (e.g. research methodology; data analysis and management; bibliographical skills; presentation skills; time management; language skills; IT skills; teamwork; problem solving; teaching skills; career planning). - □ Identify any skills which might require further development or refinement. - □ Keep a record of any other related activities which have made a contribution to the development of your work (e.g. conferences attended; courses taken; publications submitted).